wyp1125/MCScanX/README.rst

 MCScanX_h
 ::::::::::::::::::::::::::
 The BLASTP input of MCScanX can be replaced by a tab-delimited file containing more reliable pairwise homologous relationships.
 In this case, users should use MCScanX_h instead.
-The executation of MCScanX_h is very similar to MCScanX, except that the ".blast" file should be replaced by ".homology" file.
+The executation of MCScanX_h is very similar to that of MCScanX, except that the "xyz.blast" file should be replaced by "xyz.homology" file.
+At the bottom of screen output, statistics on numbers / percentages of collinear homolog pairs are shown.

 Duplicate_gene_classifier
 ::::::::::::::::::::::::::